czkoko/SD-AI-Prompt/README.md

 - Then edit it and modify the directory where llama.cpp main is located and the model directory as shown in the figure below.

   The parameter configuration turns on GPU acceleration by default.
 It is recommended to use the Llama-2-7b-chat-q4_1.gguf model.

+  Recommend to use Qwen 1.8B  https://huggingface.co/Qwen/Qwen-1_8B-Chat Fewer parameters, faster speed, and the same effect as llama 7B.

   (If you haven't used llama.cpp, please learn about this project first, With the following parameters, the startup speed will be faster, and the --prompt-cache-ro parameter should be removed for the first time.)